The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 A business cocktail dress code basically means dressing for a work party, with the emphasis on work and not party.
 You can get a bit more loose with your fit, but make sure it’s still appropriate for the office.
 For women, this is a perfect opportunity for fun statement jewelry and animal print accents.
 For men, it’s hard to beat the quality T-shirt and blazer combo.

 Remember that this dress code is typically reserved for work parties and out-of-office events, so you might as well dress for the occasion!
-Start off with a simple, but gorgeous, black dress like this one from Anthropologie and show off your personality with bright jewelry and statement shoes like these leather-spotted loafers from Steve Madden.
+Start off with gorgeous dress that looks like two well-coordinated pieces, and add in trendy heels, gold hoops, and satiny neutral lip color.

 You usually can’t get away with a t-shirt in the office, but when you match it with a snazzy Bonobos blazer (which is also water resistant), it’s transformed into a sophisticated outfit that is right on the perfect line between casual and formal.
 These subtle houndstooth pants look great with a driving shoe.